ocaml/ocaml.org/data/planet/hongboz/random-thoughts-about-syntactic-meta-programming-i.md

 <div class="outline-text-2">
 <p>   Now let&rsquo;s go back to OCaml, the great language XD. </p>
 <p>   It is the same as Lisp, you have to encode the Ast in the host   language, you can encode the ocaml&rsquo;s Ast using S-expression as well. </p>
-<p>   S-expression is a viable option, <a href="http://felix-lang.org/">Felix</a> adopts this mechanism.
+<p>   S-expression is a viable option, <a href="http://felix-lang.org/ - [1 Client error: Couldn't connect to server]">Felix</a> adopts this mechanism.
 The   advantage of using S-exprssion to encode the S-expression is that   you can reach <b>the maximum code reuse</b> and <b>don&rsquo;t need to fight   against the type system</b> from time to time. </p>
-<p>   For example, in <a href="http://brion.inria.fr/gallium/index.php/Camlp4">Camlp4</a>, once you want to get the location of an Ast   node, you have to fix its type, so if have to write a lot of   bolierpolate code like this </p>
+<p>   For example, in <a href="http://brion.inria.fr/gallium/index.php/Camlp4 - [404 Not Found]">Camlp4</a>, once you want to get the location of an Ast   node, you have to fix its type, so if have to write a lot of   bolierpolate code like this </p>
 <pre class="src src-ocaml"><span style="color:#0000ee;font-weight:bold;">val</span> <span style="color:#af5f00;">loc_of_expr</span><span style="color:#af0000;">:</span> <span style="color:#008700;">expr </span><span style="color:#af0000;">-&gt;</span><span style="color:#008700;"> loc</span>
 <span style="color:#0000ee;font-weight:bold;">val</span> <span style="color:#af5f00;">loc_of_ctyp</span><span style="color:#af0000;">:</span> <span style="color:#008700;">ctyp </span><span style="color:#af0000;">-&gt;</span><span style="color:#008700;"> loc</span>
 <span style="color:#0000ee;font-weight:bold;">val</span> <span style="color:#af5f00;">loc_of_patt</span><span style="color:#af0000;">:</span> <span style="color:#008700;">patt </span><span style="color:#af0000;">-&gt;</span><span style="color:#008700;"> loc</span>